matplotlib/matplotlib/INSTALL.rst

 The commands below assume that you can compile a native Python lib for the Python version of your choice.
-See `this howto <https://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/>`_ how to install and setup such environments.
+See `this howto <https://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/>`_ for how to install and setup such environments.
 If in doubt: use Python >= 3.5 as it mostly works without fiddling with environment variables::

   # create a new environment with the required packages